Legoless/Analytical/README.md

 pod "Analytical"
 ```

-For performance reasons, it is not recommended to have more than two libraries installed, so you may specify which analytics providers you wish to use.
+For performance reasons, it is not recommended to have more than two providers installed, so you may specify which you wish to use.

 ```ruby
 # Required for Swift libraries